-For our fiscal year 2023 annual incentive plan, our compensation committee determined to use the pre-established performance goals noted in the table below.
+For our fiscal year 2024 annual incentive plan, our compensation committee determined to use the pre-established performance goals noted in the table below.
 Our compensation committee believes these performance goals reflect commonly recognized measures of financial and operating performance within our industry and are key drivers of sustained value creation for our stockholders.
-The performance goals and weightings, in addition to our actual performance, are set forth in the following table:
+The performance goals and weightings, in addition to our actual performance, are set forth in the table below.
+Revenue, New Bookings (ARR), and Net Promoter Score have target levels of achievement as well as a payand-performance curve around target with threshold and maximum levels.
+Given the importance of achieving our Adjusted EBITDA target, this metric's achievement evaluation was structured as all-or-nothing.

-Actual Performance Goal Weighting Threshold Maximum Performance Revenue (1) 25% \$328.5 million \$547.5 million \$363.1 million New Bookings (ARR) (2) 25% \$60.0 million \$112.5 million \$72.0 million Adjusted EBITDA (3) 25% \$(41.3) million \$(37.5) million \$(36.5) million Net Promoter Score (4) 25% 48 100 71.5
+Actual Performance Goal Weighting Threshold Target Maximum Performance Revenue (1) 25% \$396.2 million \$417.0 million \$625.5 million \$414.3 million New Bookings (ARR) (2) 25% \$76.5 million \$90.0 million \$135.0 million \$86.2 million Adjusted EBITDA(3) 25% \$(8.0) million \$(8.0) million \$(8.0) million \$(7.5) million Net Promoter Score (4) 25% 48 60 100 71